ncpaxton/old_255_main/labs/lab_1/README.md

 5. `Dockerfile` for packaging and running the application
 6. `README.md` for how to build, run, and test code in app root directory (minimal, a few lines is plenty)

+Remember that we're using a REST API framework.
+So we expect the framework to handle some of our concerns.
+As you review the Objectives and Requirements keep this in mind.
+Try to keep everything as simple as possible while achieving the goals.

 ## Additional Requirements

 1. Python 3.10